 Figure 6.4.1-2.
 Protocol Stack for Topology 1

-Editor’s Note 1: Figure 6.3.1-2 serves as a starting point for further discussions.
+NOTE: The protocol stack in Figure 6.4.1-2 does not illustrate how A-IoT upper layer information, if any, is transported over XXAP.
+Details are subject to SA2 agreements.

 For topology 1, the XXAP is terminated at an A-IoT RAN node.

-Editor’s Note 2: the signalling transport for XXAP is FFS.
+The signalling transport for XXAP at the A-IoT RAN node is SCTP/IP.
+Other options of signalling transport for XXAP at the A-IoT RAN node (e.g., HTTP/2/TLS/TCP) were discussed, but will not be pursued.

-Editor’s Note 3: The protocol stack does not detail how A-IoT upper layer information is transported over XXAP, details are pending on SA2 agreements.
-And the A-IoT CN may include AMF and A-IoT related functions which is also up to SA2 decision.
+Editor’s Note 3: The A-IoT CN may include AMF and A-IoT related functions which is up to SA2 decision.

-Editor’s Note 4: aspects of interaction between upper layer information exchange and XXAP in order to trigger the A-IoT RAN node functions are FFS.
+In Topology 1, an A-IoT RAN node may serve one or more readers.

+The A-IoT RAN node should enable the coordination of the usage of the A-IoT radio resources among readers.

+Reader selection may need coordination between A-IoT RAN node and A-IoT CN.

 6.4.2 Support of Topology 2

 Figure 6.4.2-1 depicts a logical system architecture for topology 2, where the Common reader function is located at an A-IoT-enabled UE, and the A-IoT RAN node function is located at an A-IoT-enabled gNB.